 PGY-1s start off their academic program with an intensive summer "boot camp" which involves a full academic day; the PGY-1s receive extensive simulator training throughout the summer.
 In the fall, the PGY-1s join the PGY-2s for the academic sessions in the afternoon; they will encounter much of this fundamental material twice: once as PGY-1s and again as PGY-2s.
 The academic half-day for PGY-1 is Thursday afternoon.
 During the PGY-1 year, residents will be provided with an introductory course on research methodology; the main assignment associated with this course will be to design a research protocol, which the resident can then use as their required research project if desired.

 PGY-2 sessions cover the basics of clinical and theoretical anesthesia, physiology, and pharmacology, as well as the instruction of the intrinsic CanMEDS roles.
 The academic day for the PGY-2s is Thursday.
-There is a 6-week Regional Anesthesia module during the winter - residents participate in this module both in the PGY-1 and PGY-2 years.
+There is a 6-week Regional Anesthesia module during the spring - residents participate in this module both in the PGY-1 and PGY-2 years.

 PGY-3 curriculum primarily incorporates critical care and internal medicine topics as they relate to anesthesia.
 The academic half-day for PGY-3 is Wednesday afternoon.
 There is a hands-on regional anesthesia refresher in the anatomy lab during the summer (with PGY-4s).
 There are two other special workshops that are provided for the PGY-3s and PGY-4s: the Ultrasound (POCUS) workshop and the "Can't intubate, Can't ventilate" (CICV-Surgical airway) workshop.